vrmgervais/Personal-crypto-ticker/README.md

 1) Open Google sheets, the first sheet should be called 'Sheet1'.
 Once you have your sheet setup, with your data, create a new sheet to record your crypto daily values.
 You should now have 2 sheets (Sheet1 and Sheet2)
 2) Make a note of where your import value data is in Sheet1 (A1 etc)
 3) Click on Extensions, then select "Apps Script"
-4) On the new Window/Tab click the + button in the top right to create a new script.
+4) On the new Window/Tab click the + button in the top left to create a new script.
 Select script.
 5) Name your new script (I made mine relevant to my crypto - example "Daily Doge Value") then press enter to save
 6) On the right side, delete everything in the code block and paste this code.
 It is a good idea to specify a name for the function especially if you want to use it for more than 1 currency.
 You can do this in the first line of the script (example, the existing script name is ```function recordDailyValue() {``` I named mine ```function recordDailyValueDoge() {``` and ```function recordDailyValueCro() {``` for example).
 Remember to modify the code to specify which cells you want to use.
 Rename the sheets if you want specific names.
 7) Click the save icon (floppy disk)